Designing for Sally: Turning Dashboards into Decision-Making Tools for Impact-Driven Employers

 Reported clarity and satisfaction in stakeholder sessions ↑

-“Sally sees a trend, takes action, and sees impact—all from the homepage.” – Leadership
+“Sally sees a trend, takes action, and sees impact—all from her homepage.”

 ✨ Reflection